What is PIP Coverage and How Does it Work?

 Uninsured and Underinsured Motorist Coverage

-PIP or medical payments coverage will only help you up to a point.
-If you or any occupants of your vehicle have been injured in an accident with an uninsured, underinsured or hit-and-run driver, you’ll want uninsured motorist coverage.
-Underinsured coverage is coupled with it.
-Not only does that cover you.
-It generally covers members of your household who are blood relatives, whether they’re in your insured vehicle or not.
-If you or any of them are injured as a bicyclist or pedestrian, it’s likely that you’re all still covered, even if the accident is the fault of a hit-and-run driver.
+Not only does that cover you, but it generally covers members of your household who are blood relatives, whether they’re in your insured vehicle or not.
+If you or any of them are injured as bicyclists or pedestrians, it’s likely that you’re all still covered, even if the accident is the fault of a hit-and-run driver.

 Call (702) 382-0000 for a free consultation